Making a Standalone Binary

 raise TypeError("The type of x is not string!")

 Instead, Rust provides us with the panic! macro, which will call the Panic Handler Function.
-This function is very important and it will be called every time the panic! macro will be invoked, for example:
+This function is very important and it will be called every time the panic! macro is invoked, for example:

 fn main() {